Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/create_mc_project_with_mcc.md

 This section describes step by step process for creating a new Motor Control Project using MPLAB Code Configurator (MCC) from scratch.

 ## Procedure
-The following section describes uses SAME70 microcontroller to illustrate the process for creating a new motor control project with Motor Control Plant.
+The following section describes uses SAME70 microcontroller to illustrate the process for creating a new motor control project with Harmony Qspin.

 1. Launch MPLAB® X IDE from the Microsoft Windows® Start menu.
 2. Go to the **File** option in the menu bar and select "**New project**"